Through the Intercession of Saint John Neumann

 On the morning of January 5, 1860, Bishop Neumann was not feeling well.
 But mindful of his lifelong habit of never wasting a minute, he planned to take a walk and do a few errands.
 To a brother Redemptorist he had confided in the morning the following: “I have a strange feeling today.
 I feel as I never felt before.
 I have to go out on a little business and the fresh air will do me good.
 A man must always be ready for death comes when and where God wills it.”
 As he walked along Vine Street near Thirteenth, his steps became uncertain and he was seen to stagger.
 A moment later he fell to the ground.
 In a matter of minutes he died of apoplexy in his forty ninth year of life.

-Bishop Neumann was laid to rest in the Redemptorist Church of St. Peter at Fifteenth Street and Girard Avenue, Philadelphia.
+Bishop Neumann was laid to rest in the Redemptorist Church of St. Peter at Fifth Street and Girard Avenue, Philadelphia.
 His earthly remains were placed under the main altar clothed in the vestments of his Episcopal office and encased in a cover.

 A Growing Devotion